SamManibog/nvim/lua/director/Utils.md

 *Parameters:*
 - `string` cmd - The command to run in the terminal.
 - `string` name - The name of the terminal to run the command in.
 Defaults to `"default"`.
+- `boolean` silent - An optional parameter that when set to true will not open a window with the given terminal.
+In essence, it will run the command in the background.

 ### toggleTerminal(name)